starkus92/zenemyj_24/README.md

 # zenemyj_24

-zenemyj_24 is a marth-based rapid prototyping machine.
+zenemyj_24 is a marth-based rapid prototyping machine focused on food.
 Its goal is to promote experiments and innovations in powder-based rapid-prototyping.
 The machine is ready to use.

 Hardware